raspberrypilearning/cd-beginner-wearables-sushi/en/step_3.md

 --- /collapse ---

 + Separate the LED and the battery, and pop the battery into a battery holder, with the **+** facing up (the holder will have a mark to show its **+** side too).

-Team up with the Ninjs next to you and get two pieces of conductive thread.
++ Get two pieces of conductive thread, and team up with the Ninja next to you, so you can help each other hold things in place.

 + Put one end of the first thread through the **+** hole of the battery holder, making sure it touches the metal, and hold the other end to the **positive** leg of the LED.
 You can use tape if you need to, although this will fray the thread a lot.
 If you have crocodile clips, you can use these instead of thread.